cjperk445/hairandmakeup/README.md

 <img src="assets/images/readme/1_wireframe.png" width="33%" height="33%" alt="first sketch laptop size">
 </div>

-The second sketch which is the design i went for added an about me section at the top and squeezed the divs into a smaller space to make better use of the screen space
+The second sketch which is the design I went for added an about me section at the top and squeezed the divs into a smaller space to make better use of the screen space
 <div style="text-align: center">
 <img src="assets/images/readme/2_wireframe.png" width="33%" height="33%" alt="second sketch laptop size">
 </div>